mahdi-shafiei/tpu-recipes/inference/trillium/JetStream-Maxtext/Llama-4-Scout-17B-16E/README.md

    - Google Cloud SDK
    - Helm
    - kubectl
 - To access the [Llama-4-Scout-17B-16E model](https://huggingface.co/meta-llama/Llama-4-Scout-17B-16E) through Hugging Face, you'll need a Hugging Face token.
+Ensure that you also sign the community license agreement and get gated access to the Meta models.
 Follow these steps to generate a new token if you don't have one already:
    - Create a [Hugging Face account](https://huggingface.co/), if you don't already have one.
    - Click Your **Profile > Settings > Access Tokens**.
    - Select **New Token**.